 How to buy as an owner-occupant

 The easiest way to buy an investment property with little money down is to buy as an owner-occupant, satisfy your loan requirements, rent out the property, and keep it as an investment.
 Most owner-occupant loans require the buyer to occupy the home for at least a year.
 Once that year is up, you can rent out the house and turn it into an investment property.
 There are many owner-occupied loans available, with down payments ranging from 0 to 5 percent down.
 You can put as much money down as you want if you want to put 20 percent down or even 50 percent down.
 USDA and VA have great no-money-down programs and little to no mortgage insurance, which will save an investor a lot of money each month.
-I discuss USDA and VA loans in my article: What Type of Loan Allows Investing with Little Money Down.
 You will have more costs with little money down loans because mortgage insurance is required.
 Mortgage insurance can add hundreds of dollars to your house payment and eat away at your cash flow.
 The process of buying as an owner-occupant and then turning the house into an investment property is as follows:

 1. Buy a house as an owner occupant, which will cash flow when you rent it out.